AnmolSharmmaa/Fraud-detection-xgboost/README.md

 ---

 ## 📁 Project Structure

-├── Fraud_Detection.ipynb # Jupyter Notebook with full project
-├── requirements.txt # Python dependencies
+-Fraud_Detection.ipynb # Jupyter Notebook with full project -requirements.txt # Python dependencies
-├── README.md
+-README.md

 > 📂 **Note:** Dataset (`Fraud.csv`) is not included due to size.
 Add your own copy in the working directory.